Exscientia/molflux/docs/source/pages/datasets/loading.md

 ## In-memory data

-To create a datasets directly from in-memory data structures like Arrow Tables, Python dictionaries and Pandas DataFrames you can use directly huggingface's `datasets.Dataset` and `datasets.DatasetDict` [class methods](https://huggingface.co/docs/datasets/loading#inmemory-data).
+To create a datasets directly from in-memory data structures like Arrow Tables, Python dictionaries and Pandas DataFrames you can use directly HuggingFace's `datasets.Dataset` and `datasets.DatasetDict` [class methods](https://huggingface.co/docs/datasets/loading#inmemory-data).